WHERE EACH FREE TOOL HITS THE WALL

 Free ceiling: 4 channels free

-AxxonSoft restructured to Ireland in March 2022 following the Ukraine invasion.
-Historical Russian origin still triggers procurement-policy scrutiny in some UK / EU / AU / US accounts and on federal work.
-The 4-channel free tier is too small for any real B2B install.
+AxxonSoft restructured its corporate headquarters to Cork, Ireland in March 2022 following the invasion of Ukraine.
+The historical Russian origin still triggers procurement-policy scrutiny at some UK / EU / AU customers and federal contractors.
+The 4-channel free tier is also too small for any real B2B install.

 FREE TOOLS vs TETHERX

 The free tool is the start.
-TetherX is the business.
+TetherX is the multi-site platform.

 iVMS / DSS / EZStation